mbenzekri/formulizer/docs/examples/README.md

 >- Formulizer is provided as a [W3C web component](https://www.webcomponents.org/introduction)
 >- The component (tag: `<fz-form>`) expect a form description (in `schema` property) and initial data (in `data` property)
 >- The form description is provided in [JSON Schema ](https://json-schema.org/) format.
->- Formulizer extends this format with specific keywords.
->- JSON Schema didn't provided UI oriented keywords therefore Formulizer extends JSON Schema with specific keywords.
+>- Formulizer extends JSON Schema with specific keywords (UI and Form specific keywords).
->- The generated form UI is designed with bootstrap 5.
+>- The generated form UI is designed with bootstrap 5 (see bootstrap integration).
->- The data is provided and retrieved in Javascript plain object (JSON serializable).
+>- The data is provided and retrieved in JSON (JSON serializable JS objects).
 >- The bundle is provided as a unique javascript file to be loaded in your page (provide in CDN).
 >- Formulizer is developped using typescript and lit3.